 Are you planning to start a blog?
-This post can give you some things to think about, even though my target is people who start a business and give up too soon.
+This post can give you some things to think about, even though it’s meant for people who start a business and give up too soon.

 So why start a blog?
 There are millions already.

-As I began to ask questions, I began to see answers.
+As I began to ask questions, I started to see answers.
 I tried some of them, but I need a long-term plan.